jaspreet3397/Video-Interview-Analysis/README.md

 The design and training of the emotion recognition model have been is in the "Emotion_Recognition_Model.ipynb" file.
 The model structure and weights were then saved.

-The weights an model was then loaded in main.py file before using them on a video.
+The weights and model were then loaded in main.py file before using them on a video.

 feel free to email me at: jaspreetsingh3397@gmail.com :)